mcliff1/polly/README.md

 The end result is controlled by two stacks in *AWS CloudFormation*.

+10/22/18 - added a webhook in the polly github connecting to develop pipeline in mcliff1 AWS account

 **AWS CodePipeline**

 The API folder was created with the *serverless* tool.